NeNe Leakes Slammed For Looking ‘Unrecognizable’ In Instagram Snaps, Fans Think She Went Too Heavy On Filter

 “They say as you get older your nose gets longer.
 I would be no good if I woke up with my nose like that,” the reality television star shared.

 The approach seems to work overall, as NeNe has gotten mostly praise for how young she looks.
-But this is also not the first time that Nene’s seemingly off looks have caught her fans by surprise.
+But this is also not the first time that NeNe’s seemingly off looks have caught her fans by surprise.
 Last year, fans also commented on her looking “unrecognizable” when she appeared at the 2018 BMI R&B/Hip-Hop Awards at Atlanta’s Woodruff Arts Center’s Symphony Hall.
-According to Hollywood Life, fans expressed shock at NeNe’s face, which looked quite different than other recent appearances and led some to believe that she had gone through an unfortunate plastic surgery.
+According to Hollywood Life, fans expressed shock at NeNe’s face, which looked quite different than in other recent appearances and led some to believe that she had gone through an unfortunate plastic surgery.

 Some seemed to be dismayed that the already good-looking reality television star and actress would make unnecessary changes to her looks.

 “Her face looks terrible,” one fan wrote on Facebook.
 “She should have just left her face alone.
-Everyone knows that’s saying ‘if it’s not broke don’t try to fix it.'”
+Everyone knows that’s [sic] saying ‘if it’s not broke Don’t try to fix it.'”